metal-stack/metal-roles/partition/roles/sonic-config/README.md

     # Use specific BGP timer values for the BGP session with the remote party.
     bgp_timers: 1 3

+    # Connect to these BGP neighbors - supports multiple neighbors with individual routemaps.
+    extended_neighbors:
+      # The IP of this extended neighbor.
+      - ip: 10.1.1.1

+        # Apply an incoming routemap to this neighbor.
+        routemap_in:
+          # Name of the routemap.
+          name: ALLOW-INTERNET-2-IN

+          # List of routemap entries.
+          entries:
+            - match ip address prefix-list INTERNET_PREFIX_IN
+            - set as-path prepend last-as 2

+        # Apply an outgoing routemap to this neighbor.
+        routemap_out:
+          # Name of the routemap.
+          name: ALLOW-INTERNET-2-OUT

+          # List of routemap entries.
+          entries:
+            - match ip address prefix-list INTERNET_PREFIX_OUT
+            - set as-path prepend {{ sonic_config_asn }} {{ sonic_config_asn }}

     # Whether the peer should take part in evpn routing (address-family l2vpn evpn).
     evpn_peer: true